danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

 \end{eqnarray}
 $$

+{{< sidenote br="8em" >}}
+We'll come back to residual sum of squares further down
+{{< /sidenote >}}

 Just briefly, the first formula takes the mean value for the group in question, subtracts the overall mean (or grand mean) and squares the result.
 Then it multiplies this number by the sample size in this group.
 In this case we'll only do it for the first group since that's the one listed in the `summary(aov_model)` output.
-The second formula calculates the residual sum of squares (or sum of squared error), we'll come back to this later.
+The second formula calculates the residual sum of squares (or sum of squared error).
 In essence it substracts the group mean from each of the individual values, squares it, and sums it first within the group, and then sums it again across the groups.

 We can do both calculations in one go with the following quick code: